 Generously funded by The International Centre of Excellence for Community Schools, facilitators Brian Parker and Elvira Hadzibegovic Bubanja joined us in hosting an educational, inspirational, and fun-filled three-day camp.

 Tuesday afternoon and Wednesday morning were spent discussing ‘the adventure of life’ and decision-making.
-In the afternoon, a guided excursion with Charles Brightman and Discover Safaris took the girls into the Zambezi National Park on a game drive.
+In the afternoon, a guided excursion with Charles Brightman and Discover Safaris took the girls into Zambezi National Park on a game drive.
 The girls were treated to some special sightings and came back beaming – hugely excited to share their experience.
 On Thursday, the focus was on community mapping, and the girls learned how to look for business opportunities within their communities.
 Friday morning was then spent on a follow-up, looking into ideas for entrepreneurship.

 On Friday afternoon the campers were joined for a tour of the falls by 12 students from the United States who are part of The Traveling School – an organisation that aims to empower girls by providing the opportunity to undertake a high school semester ‘on the move’ by going overseas and visiting places around the world that relate to what they are learning.
-A lunch and the visit to the falls was the perfect opportunity to get all the girls together and watching them interact was such a special opportunity – one that we hope to repeat in the future.
+A lunch and the visit to the Falls was the perfect opportunity to get all the girls together.
+Watching them interact was such a special opportunity – one that we hope to repeat in the future.

 The evening seemed to arrive way too quickly, and before we knew it, it was time for the girls to board the train back to Tsholotsho.
-After goodbyes all around, we waved them off from the platform for their journey home.
+After goodbyes all round, we waved them off from the platform for their journey home.